Azure/ARO-RP/operator/README.md

 * periodically check for outbound internet connectivity from both the master and worker nodes.
 * [TODO] Enumerate daemonset statuses, pod statuses, etc.  We currently log diagnostic information associated with these checks in service logs; moving the checks to the edge will make these cluster logs, which is preferable.
-* [TODO] periodically validate the cluster service principle permissions.
+* [TODO] periodically validate the cluster Service Principal permissions.

 ### Automatic service remediation